Skip to main navigation Skip to search Skip to main content

 Teaching Activities

-Professor McVeigh has extensive teaching and learning experience.
-He developed the MSc Physiotherapy programme at UCC and has previously been Course Director of undergraduate BSc (Hons) Physiotherapy and MSc Sport and Exercise Medicine programmes.
+Professor McVeigh has extensive teaching and learning experience, he was awarded a Fellowship (2013) and Senior Fellowship (2016) of the Higher Education Academy, UK.
+Professor McVeigh developed the MSc Physiotherapy programme at UCC and has previously been Course Director of undergraduate BSc (Hons) Physiotherapy and MSc Sport and Exercise Medicine programmes.
 Professor McVeigh has been module coordinator for multiple modules in the area of musculoskeletal physiotherapy, rheumatology and research methods.
 Professor McVeigh contributes to modules across the MSc Physiotherapy programme particularly Research Methods, Research Dissertation and Musculoskeletal Physiotherapy.
 Professor McVeigh has always developed links between his research and his pedagogic activity.
 Professor McVeigh's main area of research, chronic pain and rehabilitation in long-term conditions, has directly informed his own teaching and has had a direct impact on curriculum development.
 Professor McVeigh is a firm believer that assessment drives learning and that the Standards of Practice for physiotherapists must be linked to assessment and learning outcomes.

 External positions